jlangch/venice/doc/readme/start.md

 Venice can run on any operating system for which a Java VM is available, like Linux, MacOSX, or Windows.

-Venice can be setup on a [local machine](#venice-local-setup) or you can use a [Venice GitPod workspace](#venice-gitpod-workspace) without requiring any local installations.
+Venice can be setup on a [local machine](#venice-local-setup) or you can use a [Venice GitPod workspace](#venice-gitpod-workspace) without requiring any local installation.